effrtlss/UX/README.md

 # UX
-This is a repository to store UX design work.
+This is a repository to store my UX design work.